UK Intelligence comments on Russian exercises on international conflict scenario

 For generations, the USSR, and later Russia, paid attention to internal preparations for a major conflict.
 However, even considering the ongoing war in Ukraine, it is unlikely that Russia has significantly changed its position regarding national preparedness in recent months, the UK Defence Intelligence states.

-Latest Defence Intelligence update on the situation in Ukraine – 05 October 2023.
+Latest Defence Intelligence update on the situation in Ukraine – 05 October 2023.— Ministry of Defence 🇬🇧 (@DefenceHQ) October 5, 2023

 Find out more about Defence Intelligence's use of language: https://t.co/veOLFQkX2F